tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/building_snippets_excerpts_via_mysql.rst

 Building snippets (excerpts) via MySQL
 --------------------------------------

-SphinxSE also includes a UDF function that lets you create snippets through MySQL.
-The functionality is fully similar to `BuildExcerprts <../additional_functionality/buildexcerpts.md>`__ API call but accessible through MySQL+SphinxSE.
+ManticoreSE also includes a UDF function that lets you create snippets through MySQL.
+The functionality is fully similar to `BuildExcerprts <../additional_functionality/buildexcerpts.md>`__ API call but accessible through MySQL+ManticoreSE.

-The binary that provides the UDF is named ``sphinx.so`` and should be automatically built and installed to proper location along with SphinxSE itself.
+The binary that provides the UDF is named ``sphinx.so`` and should be automatically built and installed to proper location along with ManticoreSE itself.
 If it does not get installed automatically for some reason, look for ``sphinx.so`` in the build directory and copy it to the plugins directory of your MySQL instance.
 After that, register the UDF using the